CYME Power Engineering Software and Solutions

 Synchronous Motor Starting

-The Synchronous Motor Starting analysis takes into account the inertial effects of the motor, user-defined load curves and Excitation system parameters to synchronize the motor when the speed is approaching synchronous speed.
-The algorithm takes into account the pulsating behavior of a starting Synchronous Motor due to the nature of the winding connections.
+The Synchronous Motor Starting analysis takes into account the inertial effects of the motor, user-defined load curves and excitation system parameters to synchronize the motor when the speed is approaching synchronous speed.
+The algorithm takes into account the pulsating behavior of a starting synchronous motor due to the nature of the winding connections.

 The program supports several starting methods, as follows: